baleada/docs/src/prose/utilities/index.md

 ### Stretch
 :::

-Stretch utilities are shorthand for making an element full width or height while setting a max width or height.
+Stretch utilities make an element full width or height while setting a max width or height.

 Stretch width utilities start with `.stretch-w-`  and end with any value from your `maxWidth` theme configurations, or any arbitrary value supported by max width.
 You can also use `theme.stretchWidth` to configure additional classes and values.